katcipis/sophia/notes/languages/go.md

 that you don't need reserved/magical things that users can't reproduce, you just provide useful collections of functions that do those things.

-Go didn't started with this premisse, so you end up with a mix of the worse of both worlds.
+Go didn't started with this premise, so you end up with a mix of the worse of both worlds.
 You have all the complexity a more sophisticated type system brings but you don't have all the benefits, because previous design decisions constrains you, so you still need the complexity of magical language defined constraints.